Performance to price ratio. The higher, the better.

 Overall Radeon R7 260X performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to Radeon R7 260X from NVIDIA is GeForce GTX 560 Ti, which is slower by 2% and lower by 6 positions in our rating.
+We believe that the nearest equivalent to Radeon R7 260X from NVIDIA is GeForce GTX 470, which is nearly equal in speed and is lower by 1 position in our rating.

 Here are some closest NVIDIA rivals to Radeon R7 260X: